davidmyers6643/voyageurs-java-assessment/README.md

 wise to spend the last ~15 minutes of the assessment ensuring that your code is error-free.

+## Testing your Code

-You can write a `main` method on any or all of your classes to test the code that you have written.
+You can (and are encouraged to) write a `main` method on any or all of your classes to test the code that you have written.
 The presence or absence of a `main` method will not affect your grade.